 Market and Model

-The A6 50 TFSIe only comes as a saloon and pricing starts at around £52,000, which gets you the base 'Sport'-spec variant.
+The A6 50 TFSIe comes either as a saloon or an Avant estate and pricing starts at around £53,500 for the saloon and just over £55,000 for the Avant, which gets you the base 'Sport'-spec variant.
 Beyond that, there are further 'S line', 'Black Edition' and 'Vorsprung' trim options, the latter taking you up to a £77,000 price point.
 To give you an idea of price premium here, 'Black Edition' trim (the only spec level shared between conventional and Plug-in A6 models) sees this TFSIe variant costing around £13,000 more than the equivalent 40 TDI diesel and around £10,000 more than the equivalent 45 TFSI petrol model.

 At least equipment levels are generous, even 'Sport' variants getting 18-inch wheels, full-LED headlights, the Audi 'Parking System Plus' set-up with a rear view camera and the 'Audi phone box' wireless charging mat.
 Plus, in terms of infotainment, there's the brand's 'MMI Navigation Plus with MMI touch' system.
 There's also the fully digital 'Audi Virtual Cockpit' instrument binnacle screen and the usual elements of camera safety tech.